-317 Policy 306 Comprehensive Assessment of Instructional Programs, Student Services, Administrative Units and BOT selection of assessment methods and targeted performance measures along with a tie-in to the planning, resource allocation, and strategic initiatives of the College.
+As guided by Policy 306, there is a staggered two-year schedule of programs, services, and administrative units assessment at the College where stakeholders initiate the two-year assessment cycle by developing assessment plans that include student learning outcomes or administrative unit outcomes detailing what a student should know and be able to do upon completion of a course, program, student service, or other related activities.
+Included with the development of an assessment plan is the thoughtful selection of assessment methods and targeted performance measures along with a tie-in to the planning, resource allocation, and strategic initiatives of the College.
 The next step in the assessment cycle is the data collection period in which the assessment methods and instruments begin to collect the specific information needed to demonstrate mastery of the student learning outcomes or administrative unit outcomes.
-Thereafter, the data is analyzed and evaluated to determine if the target performance is achieved or not, and a discussion of the results with action items for the assessment unit to implement improvements to close gaps in performance and increase student learning and achievement.
+Thereafter, the data is analyzed and evaluated summarized to determine if the target performance is achieved or not, and a discussion of the results with action items for the assessment unit to implement improvements to close gaps in